Cleveland Guardians trade pitcher Aaron Civale to Tampa Bay Rays for first base prospect

 Noah Syndergaard, acquired last week in a trade with the Dodgers, could help.
 The oft-injured right-hander is making his debut for the Guardians on Monday in Houston.

-Manzardo, 23, was named Tampa's top minor leaguer in 2022 after hitting .327 with 22 homers and 81 RBIs in 93 games between Single- and Double-A. Antonetti expects Manzardo to be playing in minor league games before the end of the season.
+Manzardo, 23, was named Tampa Bay's top minor leaguer in 2022 after hitting .327 with 22 homers and 81 RBIs in 93 games between Class A and Double-A. Antonetti expects Manzardo to be playing in minor league games by the end of the season.

 Cleveland has been in the market for a young power hitter for some time.
 The team is hoping Manzardo can end that search.